Atlanta, GA DUI Attorneys

 These are only some strategies that would make a seemingly indefensible case winnable!
 Our experienced Georgia DUI lawyers have dedicated themselves to providing the best Driving Under the Influence defense possible.

-Can I represent myself on my Georgia Driving Under the Influence charge and avoid the expense of hiring an experienced Georgia DUI lawyer?
+Can I represent myself on my Georgia Driving Under the Influence charge and avoid the expense of hiring an experienced DUI lawyer in Georgia?

-You can represent yourself in your Georgia Driving Under the Influence case and avoid the expense of hiring an experienced Georgia DUI lawyer.
+You can represent yourself in your Driving Under the Influence charges in Georgia and avoid the expense of hiring an experienced Georgia DUI lawyer.
 However, there is a saying that “a person who represents himself has a fool for a client.”
 It is not wise to represent yourself.
-Driving under the influence in Georgia is one of the most severe charges prosecuted in municipal, probate, state, or superior court.
-Even if you think you are guilty and may not want to fight your Georgia DUI case all the way, there are matters that a skilled DUI lawyer in Georgia is better able to handle than someone representing him or herself.
+Driving Under the Influence charges in Georgia is one of the most severe charges prosecuted in municipal, probate, state, or superior court.
+Even if you think you are guilty and may not want to fight your Georgia DUI case all the way, there are matters that an experienced DUI lawyer in Georgia is better able to handle than someone representing him or herself.
 Here are some reasons why you might consider hiring Chestney & Sullivan rather than representing yourself:

 • If you represent yourself, you will jeopardize your driving privileges if you go to court and enter a guilty plea.
 Suppose a Georgia DUI Task Force officer or Georgia State Patrol Nighthawk DUI Task Force Trooper has arrested you.
-You should have been notified of an administrative license suspension action in that case.
+In that case, you should have been notified of an administrative license suspension action.
 Enter a guilty plea without adequately addressing this license suspension action, and you will not be able to get a limited permit (if you are eligible to get one at all) unless the suspension action is conducted effectively or disposed of properly.

-• Other criminal or traffic charges in addition to your Georgia driving under the influence charge may be more severe and carry more punishment than the DUI charge itself, such as DUI Child Endangerment or Fleeing and Attempting to Elude.
+• Other criminal or traffic charges in addition to your Georgia driving under the influence charge may be more severe and carry more punishment than the DUI charge itself, such as DUI Child Endangerment, Fleeing and Attempting to Elude, Hit and Run, or Vehicular Homicide.
 If you plead guilty to these other charges, your Georgia driver’s license may be seriously jeopardized – possibly being declared a Habitual Violator!

 • Sometimes, the prosecutor may give you a lousy plea offer.
 Even if you decide not to contest your Georgia DUI case, our experienced DUI attorneys in Georgia who are familiar with the particular court your case is pending in can assess a plea offer to determine if it is worth accepting or rejecting and take your case to trial.

 • If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
-Lawyers go to law school for years to learn these rules, and you will also be at the mercy of a skilled prosecutor and judge if you are not careful.
-You may inadvertently make incriminating statements that a prosecutor can use against you if an experienced DUI attorney does not represent you.
+Lawyers who practice DUI defense go to law school for years to learn these rules, and you will also be at the mercy of a skilled prosecutor and judge if you are not careful.
+You may inadvertently make incriminating statements that a prosecutor can use against you if an experienced DUI attorney in Georgia does not represent you.

-More police agencies are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence case:
+More police agencies are using search warrants (for your blood) to use in the prosecution of your Driving Under the Influence charges in Georgia:

 On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
 316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
 During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
 The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
 We believe the final version falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
 The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
 Our firm is also making a constitutional challenge on how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
 If the police obtained a chemical sample from you after getting a search warrant, call us today.
 We can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
 Although you may have ultimately given a chemical sample to the police under a search warrant, the officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused initially to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.